-As you build your plan, this article will help you build your strategy statements and we provide a few strategy statement examples to demonstrate how it is done.
+As you build your plan, this article will help you build your marketing strategy statements.
+Additionally, you will find strategy statement examples to demonstrate how it is done.

 When I was in business school, I had a marketing professor who would say 15 times per class, “It is all about choices.
 It is all about choices.”
-Your brand strategy statement makes those choices.
+Accordingly, your brand strategy statement helps make those choices.

-Your strategy statement in your brand plan answer, “How can we get there?”
+Your marketing strategy statement in your brand plan answer, “How can we get there?”

 I will show you how to write your strategy statements.
-We use five elements of strategy that includes laying out a vision, investing limited resources into strategic programs, bringing a focus on an identified opportunity, making a market impact, and realizing the performance result that makes your brand stronger and wealthier.
+Specifically, we use five elements of strategy that includes laying out a vision, investing limited resources into strategic programs, bringing a focus on an identified opportunity, making a market impact, and realizing the performance result that makes your brand stronger and wealthier.
 And, you will learn from many strategy statement examples.

 Here are the five elements that make up smart strategic thinking: